 For 99% of my projects, I use imported designs.
 I design SVG files in Adobe Illustrator and then upload them to the design software.
 For this function, both Glowforge and xTool software are perfectly fine.

-Safety Features of the xTool M1 and Glowforge
+Safety Features of xTool and Glowforge Laser Machines

 Lasers are definitely more dangerous than other craft machines, but both the Glowforge and xTool have built in safety features.

-The machines will automatically stop if the lid is opened when the machine is cutting or engraving.
+The machines will automatically stop if the lid is opened when the laser head is cutting or engraving.
 This is helpful in keeping little fingers out as well as keeping materials from being moved.

 The Glowforge Pro has a different class of laser, which requires additional safety features.
 A laser safety course is required with purchase of the Pro (it’s included with your purchase and you complete it with setup).
 There is also a light blocking panel if you are using the passthrough slot.